-Welcome to Number 16.
-My name is Joanne Madden and I am from Toronto, Canada.
-I have named my blog after my favourite number.
+Welcome to Number 16, the website that is fun, thought-provoking and outspoken.
+It is named after my favourite number.
+I am Joanne Mandden and I'm from Toronto, Canada.
 To find out what I have written on any topic, use the search box directly below.
-Sports fans can click the "Sports Nicknames" tab for a comprehensive list of sports nicknames.
+Click the "Sports Nicknames" tab for a comprehensive list of sports nicknames.
 For TV trivia, plase check my other website, TV Banter (www.tvbanter.net).
 For some special features, please scroll to the bottom of this webpage.

 Language and pronunciation have always fascinated me.
 I constantly listen to speech patterns and to the various expressions people use.
 I strongly believe that language mirrors society.
 It is the harbinger of social trends.

 In recent years, the dropping of the letter "g" has become increasingly common in the English-speaking world, particularly among politicians and broadcasters.
 It has always been a popular staple of songs and song titles.
 Singers, especially country singers, commonly g-drop.
 Sometimes g-dropping is done for rhyming purposes in lyrics and in album titles.
 For example, Paul Simon's There GoesRhymin' Simon flows much better better than There goesRhyming Simon.